Configuring external DNS

 Instructions

-If you still need to configure other VTEX solutions, please use a fictitious domain name while taking the following steps.
-Once you have set up all the desired integrations, repeat this guide using your final domain to make your website publicly available to end users.
+If you still need to configure other VTEX solutions, use a fictitious domain name while following the steps.
+Once you have set up all the desired integrations, repeat the instructions using your final domain to make your website publicly available to end users.

 Step 1 - Creating DNS records